Understanding Hormonal Acne Triggers and Treatments

 - 5 min read

-Even when I've tried to do everything right like getting my hormones checked, taking supplements, and gearing my diet specifically towards female hormonal health; what's happening internally is such a mystery and has left me feeling like I'm tackling this alone.
+Even when I've tried to do everything right—like getting my hormones checked, taking supplements, and gearing my diet specifically toward female hormonal health—what's happening internally is such a mystery.
+It has left me feeling like I'm tackling this alone.

 If sharing what I've learned and the practical steps I take to decrease my breakouts helps even one woman, I'll be happy.